renquinn/easel-py/README.md

 ## File Structure

-It is recommended to store component files in separate directories, named for their component type (e.g., pages are stored in a directory called `pages`).
+For now it is required to store component files in separate directories, named for their component type (e.g., store definition files for pages in a directory called `pages`).
+This requirement may be removed in the future.
-This is not required but may be in the future once pulling updates from Canvas is enabled.

-Each individual component is defined by a single file.
+Each individual component is defined by a single file using yaml.

-Components are defined using yaml.
 When a component has some associated body/description content, it should be included in markdown as part of the component's yaml configuration using a multiline string (see the `examples` directory for examples).

+## Dates

+When specifying dates (e.g., due_at, unlock_at, lock_at),
+[ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601) should be used.
+This is temporary until I can build out an internal date management system.

 ## Recognized Component Fields